-In a similar study, arteriolar and venular diameters were measured before (3 times, separated by 10 min intervals) and after (every 10 min for 60 min) intravenous injection of R. aculeatus extract at the dose of 5 mg/kg to 7 male hamsters.
+In a similar study, arteriolar and venular diameters were measured before (3 times, separated by 10 minutes intervals) and after (every 10 minutes for 60 minutes) intravenous injection of R. aculeatus extract at the dose of 5 mg/kg to 7 male hamsters.
 No effect on mean arterial blood pressure was detected.
 In these animals, venular but not arteriolar injection was observed at the cheek pouch level.
 When applied topically to 18 male hamsters, the R. aculeatus extract produced venular constriction and arteriolar dilation at the cheek pouch level.
 The effect of temperature was similar to what was reported above by Bouskela (1991) (Bouskela et al., 1993b).

 In an attempt to further characterize the mechanism of action of R. aculeatus extract on the hamster cheek pouch, another study was performed with male animals.
-R. aculeatus extract was used at concentrations ranging from 5 to 1000 μ g/ml/min applied topically (in the superfusate).
-At 50 μ g/ml/min and above, R. aculeatus extract application induced venular but not arteriolar constriction.
+R. aculeatus extract was used at concentrations ranging from 5 to 1000 μg/ml per minute applied topically (in the superfusate).
+At 50 μg/ml per minute and above, R. aculeatus extract application induced venular but not arteriolar constriction.
 The venular constriction amounted to approximately 10%.
-At the concentration of 0.2 mg/ml/min, the venular constriction remained for 120 min (determined every 10 min) whereas the internal diameter of arterioles was not modified.
-Therefore, the concentration of 0.2 mg/ml/min was used in further explorations.
-The venular constriction evoked by R. aculeatus was blocked by low concentrations (10-9M) of prazosin and diltiazem (these drugs did not induce significant venular dilation at this concentration, rauwolscine may not be selective only for a2-adrenoceptors.
+At the concentration of 0.2 mg/ml per minute, the venular constriction remained for 120 minutes (determined every 10 minutes) whereas the internal diameter of arterioles was not modified.
+Therefore, the concentration of 0.2 mg/ml per minute was used in further explorations.
+The venular constriction evoked by R. aculeatus was blocked by low concentrations (10-9 M) of prazosin and diltiazem (these drugs did not induce significant venular dilation at this concentration), and only by high concentrations (10-6 M) of rauwolscine.
+The authors postulated that at high concentration, rauwolscine may not be selective only for a2-adrenoceptors.
 It was concluded that venular constriction in the hamster cheek pouch was mediated by calcium and preferentially by a1-adrenoreceptors.
-Additionally, the authors hypothesized that the lack of effect on arterioles could be explained by augmented liberation of endothelium-derived relaxing factors on the arteriolar side which probably overrides its constrictor properties (Bouskela and Cyrino, 1994; Bouskela et al., 1994).
+Additionally, the authors hypothesised that the lack of effect on arterioles could be explained by augmented liberation of endothelium-derived relaxing factors on the arteriolar side which probably overrides its constrictor properties (Bouskela and Cyrino, 1994; Bouskela et al., 1994).